top of page

 Strategy & Alignment

-Each of our sprints begin with two days of in-person and virtual sessions to define scope, identify what's working, what isn't and align the team on a clear direction and strategy before deep execution begins.
+NFL Sprints often begin with two days of in-person sessions to define scope, identify what's working, what isn't and align the team on a clear direction and strategy before deep execution begins.

-The existing design system needed an entire shift from the structure all the way to it's visual look and feel.
+The initial design system needed an entire shift from its page structure, component library and way-finding all the way to its visual look and feel.

 Landscape Research

-We audited page experiences across major sports leagues and adjacent brands, evaluating how they handled pre-game, post-game, live states and subscriptions to identify gaps and opportunities that we can leverage to move forward.
+To understand the features that could come to life, we audited page experiences across major sports leagues and adjacent brands to evaluate how they handle pre-game, post-game, live states and subscriptions to feature opportunities that we can leverage to move forward.

 Insights

-Research revealed that fans aren't casually exploring NFL.com.
-Instead, they come looking for answers, fast.
-Whether that's to check game times, buy tickets, view game schedules, they're arriving on a mission.
+Strategy and alignment sessions revealed that fans aren't casually exploring NFL.com.
+They went to the site looking for answers, and fast.
+Whether to check game times, buy tickets or view game schedules, fans are typically arriving with a clear mission in mind.

-Additionally, we also pin-pointed a critical business gap: NFL+ was largely absent during the moments when fan intent was highest.
-The league lacked a strategic way to turn high-value engagement into meaningful subscription consideration.
+We also learned that NFL+ was largely absent during moments when fans were engaging the most.
+During live games or primetime moments the league lacked a strategic way to turn high-value engagement into meaningful subscription.

 In response, we developed a strategy that reoriented NFL.com around three core principles:

-Design around existing fan patterns and momentum: restructure the experience around the moments that fans care about most.
-(Scores, schedules, standings, and live game details)
+Design around existing fan patterns and momentum: Restructure the experience to be prioritized around the moments that fans care about most: Scores, schedules, standings, and live game details

-Create pathways, not interruptions: Surface NFL+ through timely and contextual touch-points that are woven naturally into the experience.
+Create clear user pathways: Surface NFL+ through timely and contextual touch-points that are woven naturally into the experience.

 Day-parting

-We were now able to understand fan behaviors across pre-game, live, and post-game windows and translate those findings into data requirements and component logic that shaped how the system would flex across every season.
+This gave us a clearer understanding of fan behaviors across pre-game, live, and post-game windows, allowing us to translate those insights into data requirements and component logic that enable the system to scale and adapt across the season.

 We developed a feature matrix to evaluate key components across competitors and determine which experiences were valuable enough to inform and scale within the NFL design system.